jonypeixoto/hacking-hub/README.md

 # Como executar o projeto

 ## Linux
-Pré-requisitos: Must have a device that runs the Linux operating system.
+Pré-requisitos: Must have a device that runs the Linux operating system or using Windows prompt.

 <h1>Commands on the Linux Ubuntu:</h1>